helidon-io/helidon/docs/se/validation.md

 5. Get a validation response from the context
 <!--@mdc :: -->

+And the second throws an exception if validation failed:

 Example of validating an object using any constraint that throws an exception:

 <!--@mdc ::code-callout -->